JamesMbeti/KSL-FINGERSPELLING-RECOGNITION/README.md

 * Deploy the model.

 ## 2. Data Understanding

+The dataset used in this project consists of fingerspelling gesture images in Kenyan Sign Language (KSL).
+The dataset is a combination of a publicly available Kaggle dataset and a custom dataset collected specifically for this project.

 > kaggle dataset

 * The dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/datamunge/sign-language-mnist)
 * The signs provided are based on the Kenyan Sign Language letter database which is made up of 24 classes of letters with the exclusion of J and Z. The two letters have been excluded because they require the use of motion.
+* This dataset provided a foundational resource for the project's fingerspelling recognition model.

 > Raw dataset

+*To augment the Kaggle dataset and address potential limitations, the project team conducted a separate data collection effort.
+*The custom dataset was collected by the project team themselves, involving the capture of high-quality images of fingerspelling gestures in KSL.
+*This custom dataset aimed to provide a more comprehensive and diverse set of fingerspelling gesture images for training and evaluation.

 ------